 How Do I Apply?

 Thank you for your interest in the End to Stigma Within the Justice System Scholarship!
-Once you’ve finished your essay and double-checked your citations, make sure that you:
+Once you’ve finished your video essay and double-checked your citations, make sure that you:

 - Fill out the application form on this page

 - Upload a copy of your unofficial transcript

 - Add the URL link to your video essay either Unlisted or Public (so that a shareable link is available)